Saad el-Shazly: Legacy

 After leaving the army, Shazly wrote his account of the 1973 war.

+During the 1980s, Shazly headed a group of exiled leftists officers called the Egyptian National Front.
+In October 1981, following the Sadat's assassination, Shazly said in an interview with a Beirut-based newspaper that the National Front was conducting operations against the new government of Mubarak due to its commitment to Sadat's policies.

-After the 25 of January revolution in 2011 and removal of Mubarak from the Egyptian government, Shazly was honored by putting his name on the Egyptian Military Academy graduates of the year 2013.
+After the 25 January revolution in 2011 and removal of Mubarak from the Egyptian government, Shazly was honored by putting his name on the Egyptian Military Academy graduates of the year 2013.

-He was awarded the Order of the Nile, Egypt's highest award, in October 2012 by President Mohammed Morsi for his conduct during the 1973 war with Israel.
+He was posthumously awarded the Order of the Nile, Egypt's highest award, in October 2012 by President Mohammed Morsi for his conduct during the 1973 war with Israel.

 He was also honored by naming a new highway connecting the Cairo ring road to Ismailia desert road that is being built by the armed forces engineers.
 Aljazeera documentary channel produced a film about his life in 2012–2013.